runa-yamada-2005/Ecopulse-Jogger-Club-Web/README.md

 ## UX Design Focus

-This project was designed with the following user experience goals in mind:
+The Activities & Stories section was designed with the following UX goals:
-- Clear and structured information presentation
+- Clear categorization of content for easy navigation
-- Interactive engagement through JavaScript-based features
+- Interactive elements to increase user engagement
-- Community participation through user submissions
-- Continuous user support through printable offline resources
-- A calm and approachable visual style suitable for a wellness-focused community platform
+- Support for user-generated content
+- Simple and intuitive layout for better usability

 ---